ClimateCodeFoundation/ccc-gistemp/readme.txt

 2. DEPENDENCIES

-The only dependency is Python 2.5 (or a more recent Python version).
+The only dependency is Python 2.4 (or a more recent Python version).
-Python 2.4 was supported for previous releases but has now been dropped.
-The code should run on OS X, FreeBSD, Windows, and probably a variety of other Unix-like operating systems.
+Support for Python 2.4 (and to some extent 2.5) remains fragile, and it has caused some problems in the past.
+We recommend Python 2.6 The code should run on OS X, FreeBSD, Windows, and probably a variety of other Unix-like operating systems.
 A network connection is required to download the input files (which need only be done once), and to display